Andrettin/Wyrmsun/readme.txt

 - Added cave tileset, with cave floor (buildable land), rockbound cave floor (unbuildable land) and cave wall tiles (rock) (graphics by Jinn).
 - New wall and floor tiles for the dungeon tileset, as well as decorations for them (graphics made by b_o by modifying those found here: http://opengameart.org/content/dungeon-crawl-32x32-tiles).
 - Added rug tiles for the dungeon tileset (graphics by b_o).
+- Added wood pile object, replaces trees as the source of lumber in cave and dungeon maps (graphics by Jinn).

 * Units
 - Dwarven ballistas and gnomish caravans are now repairable.
+- Added dwarven Thane (unit graphics by b_o).

 -----------------------------------------------------------------------
 - 0.1.5c